African swine fever (ASF)

 • Countries free of ASF prevent infection from abroad controlling the importation of pigs and pig meat products, if not properly processed, if they come from countries with ASF.
 In addition, the organic fraction of waste that may contain meat products must be sterilized by heat.

-• In Africa and affected areas: they must keep wild boars and materials contaminated away from pig farms.
+• In Africa and affected areas: they must keep wild swine and materials contaminated away from pig farms.

 Atlas of pathology